kopyl/instagram-downloader/README.md

-# Instagram video and photo downloader
+# Instagram video and photo downloader to Photos app
 *With user cookies and headers for downloading*

 **IMPORTANT:** <br>